tlee08/behavysis/documentation/docs/installation/running/conda.md

 ```

 **Step 5:**
-To access the Jupyter-Lab server to interact with the `ba_pipeline` program, open a browser (e.g., Chrome, Safari, FireFox, Brave, Opera) and enter the following URL:
+To access the Jupyter-Lab server to interact with the `behavysis_pipeline` program, open a browser (e.g., Chrome, Safari, FireFox, Brave, Opera) and enter the following URL:

 ```zsh
 http://127.0.0.1:8888/lab